BeibinLi/SPM/data_gen/prompt_templates/explore_prompt_simple.md

 YOU CODE GOES HERE
 ```

+You can only append to the python codes to finish the task.

 Note that:
 1. Initially, you are at the root of the repo.
 Using these commands, your target is to get detailed knowledge of each functionality and class.
 2. You cannot use any other tools or linux commands, besides the ones provided: cd, ls, cat.

 If you are ready to solve the task, in a single response: